rk-lindsey/chimes_lsq/README.txt

 read_force   false
 spline_q     true
 init_vel     false
-chebyshev    false
+pair_type    chebyshev
 rand_seed     12357
 hoover_time   10
 energy_freq  10
 scale_freq   0
 gen_freq 20
 ----------------------------------------------------
+The order of the options specified does not matter.
+The code has default values for all of the parameters.

-The temperature is used for Nose-Hoover NVT dynamics, velocity scaling dynamics, or velocity initialization.  deltat is the MD time step in fs.  nsteps is the number of MD steps.  nlayers is the number of periodic replicas used in evaluating forces.  output_force is a flag controlling whether forces are written to file.
-In read_force is true, the force.txt file created by lsq.py is read in and compared to the current forces.
+The temperature is used for Nose-Hoover NVT dynamics, velocity scaling dynamics, or velocity initialization.

+deltat is the MD time step in fs.

+nsteps is the number of MD steps.

+nlayers is the number of periodic replicas used in evaluating forces.

+output_force is a flag controlling whether forces are written to file.

+If read_force is true, the force.txt file created by lsq.py is read in and compared to the current forces.

 If spline_q is true, charges are taken from the params.txt file.
 Otherwise compiled-in defaults are used for charges.

 If init_vel is true, velocities will be initialized.
 Otherwise, initial velocities are read from the input.xyz file.

-If chebyshev is true, chebyshev polynomials are used to evaluate the forces.
+pair_type specifies the type of short-range pair interaction.
+Current choices are chebyshev, spline, stillinger, or lennard-jones.

-Otherwise, splines are used to evaluate the forces.  rand_seed is a random number seed.  hoover_time is a timescale in fs for the coupling between the Nose-Hoover thermostat and the system.
-If hoover_time is
+rand_seed is a random number seed.

+hoover_time is a timescale in fs for the coupling between the Nose-Hoover thermostat and the system.
+If hoover_time is <= 0, no Hoover thermostat is used.

-<= 0, no Hoover thermostat is used.  scale_freq controls how
+scale_freq controls how
 frequently velocity is rescaled.
 If scale_freq is 0, velocities are not rescaled.
-Velocity scaling and the Hoover thermostat should not be used at the same time.  energy_freq controls how often the energy and other thermodynamic quantities are output.  gen_freq controls how often configurations are written into a DFTB gen file.
+Velocity scaling and the Hoover thermostat should not be used at the same time.

+energy_freq controls how often the energy and other thermodynamic quantities are output.

+gen_freq controls how
+often configurations are written into a DFTB gen file.

 At the end of the run, positions and velocities are written to